Hannah, Japan Specialist

 I was born in Tokyo, and although I didn’t grow up there, I’ve always had a love for Japan.
 After graduating from university, I decided to return and lived in Tokyo for three years.
 During this time, I was lucky enough to travel the country, enjoying the regional dishes and local specialities of each area.
 I was keen to keep a connection with Japan on my return to the UK and working as a travel specialist with Audley seemed the perfect way to do this.
 Japan is so vastly different to the UK, and is such a rewarding place to travel.
 Whether you’re interested in history, religion, art, food or adventure, there’s a wealth of things to see and do.
 I hope my love for the country and my first-hand experience there can help others looking to see and experience Japan’s wonders.

-Start planning your trip to Japan with Hannah by calling
+Start planning your trip to Japan with Hannah

 Q&A with Hannah